-- 1. The PHA has established a written grievance procedures in addition to federal requirements found at 24 CFR Part 966, Subpart B, for residents of public housing. - 2.
+- The PHA has not established a written grievance procedures in addition to federal requirements found at 24 CFR Part 966, Subpart B, for residents of public housing. - 2.
 The PHA office allows residents and/or applicants to public housing to contact the following office(s) to initiate the PHA grievance process: - a.
-PHA main administrative office at 401 Wythe Street - b.
-Asset Management offices at Ladrey Building, 300 Wythe Street
+PHA main administrative office at 600 N. Fairfax Street - b.
+Asset Management offices at Ladrey Building, 300 Wythe Street - c.
+Asset Management offices at 2834 Duke Street, Alexandria, VA